Bananaquit

 Colors

-Dark charcoal to black upperparts, vibrant yellow breast and belly, white throat, and a sharp white line above the eye.
+Dark charcoal to black upperparts, bright yellow breast and belly, white throat, and a bold white stripe above the eye.
+Sexes appear similar, though juveniles are duller with a yellowish eyebrow.

 Key Features